Process

 Reusable patterns that travel with the team.

-A seven-layer agentic loop moves from research input to UI sketches, synthetic-persona evals, adversarial checks, design-system promotion, pilot signal tracking, and next-cycle model-feedback briefs.
+A repeatable loop moves from research input to UI sketches, persona checks, adversarial review, design-system promotion, pilot signal tracking, and next-cycle notes.

 Prototype stitcher